-Inverness College must produce an annual financial statement and report of the Board of Management for year ending 31 July.
-This annual document provides an account of Inverness College's financial status including income and expenditure accounts, balance sheet and cash flow statement.
+UHI Inverness must produce an annual financial statement and report of the Board of Management for year ending 31 July.
+This annual document provides an account of UHI Inverness' financial status including income and expenditure accounts, balance sheet and cash flow statement.